4 Vision

 2

-Now, we can send the query a vision LLM model to describe the image,
+Now, we can send the query a VLM model to describe the image,

 The provided histogram displays a distribution of miles per gallon (MPG) for vehicles.
 The x-axis represents MPG values ranging from 10 to 35, while the y-axis shows the frequency of each MPG value encountered in a dataset or study.